Blunk-electronic/ET/README.md

 - An ET native format as shown above.

 ### Usage
+For everything ET does you will find in the current working directory a folder named "ET/reports" for log messages.

 #### Importing a KiCad project
 To import a single KiCad V5 design into a native project 'my_et_project' run this command: